Meet our spokespeople

 Specialist areas: planning, Green Belts, city regions, Oxford-Cambridge Arc and new housing design

 Graeme joined CPRE in 2006 and launched new tranquillity and intrusion maps.
 He went on to manage research on local food webs across England.
 More recently he has written on the loss of smaller farms (Uncertain harvest, 2017) and on agroecological management of soils (Back to the land, 2018).
 His current interests are in promoting better use of county farms and changing land use to address the climate emergency.
 Graeme was previously a senior lecturer at Anglia Ruskin University and tutor and research officer at Essex University where he gained an M.Env in Environment, Science and Society.
 He grew up in Cheshire where he regularly worked on family farms.

-Maddy leads on our work on litter and plastics, focusing specifically on CPRE’s calls for a deposit return system.
-She also campaigns around the countryside’s health and wellbeing benefits, improving access for people who aren’t connecting with the countryside and enhancing rural experiences.
+Maddy leads our ongoing campaign for a deposit return scheme as well as coordinating our work around the countryside’s health and wellbeing benefits, improving access for people who aren’t connecting with the countryside and enhancing rural experiences.